don/cordova-plugin-ble-central/README.md

 - __services__: List of services to discover, or [] to find all devices
 - __seconds__: Number of seconds to run discovery
-- __success__: Success callback function that is invoked with a list of bonded devices.
+- __success__: Success callback function that is invoked which each discovered device.
 - __failure__: Error callback function, invoked when error occurs. [optional]

 ### Quick Example